99003745/T4_SDLC_PRODUCT_CALC/Test_Plan/test plan for arithmetic.md

-﻿# Test Plan for Airthmetic
+﻿# Test Plan for Arithmetic

  1. Same sign should be added means, (+,+=+ & -,+=-)
  2. Divisible by zero gives 0